-Prague makes for a wonderful Eastern European destination, no matter the weather.
-Fodor's Travel calls it one of Europe's best-preserved cities, with beautiful bridges, tons of interesting architecture, an old town complete with cobblestone streets and, yes, a castle that could inspire Disney.
-Plus top-of-the-list classical music, cafes, great food and some world-class beer.
+Prague makes for a wonderful Eastern European destination, no matter what time of year you plan your trip.
+In fact, Fodor's Travel calls it one of Europe's best-preserved cities, with beautiful bridges, tons of interesting architecture, and an old town complete with cobblestone streets.
+However, if your travel requirements include mild weather combined with smaller than average crowds, April is a prime choice for a trip to Prague.

-Weather in April
+Prague Weather in April

 What to Pack

-April Holidays and Events in Prague
+April Events in Prague

 Although it isn't always observed in April, Easter brings some of the biggest celebrations of the year to Prague; if you're there during Easter, you'll be able to visit unique markets, buy Czech Easter eggs, and attend a variety of religious ceremonies and events.
 However, if Easter doesn't happen in April, you can always stick around for Witches' Night, which is observed every year on April 30.
 Additionally, a number of annual festivals and events take place to celebrate the coming of spring and warm weather to the city.